Last Updated on: 29th September 2023, 10:40 pm

 This will only apply if you sleep right beside a mirror.
-However, if you have a reflective surface next to your bed, any noise you make will be bounced straight back toward you.
+However, if you have a reflective surface next to your bed, any noise you make will bounce back toward you.

 This will be problematic for light sleepers, especially if you’re prone to snoring or sleep apnea.
-You may be able to sleep through the noise you make, but imagine if the din was doubled.
+You may be able to sleep through the noise you make, but imagine if the noise was doubled.

-This will cause significant excitement for your pet.
+This will cause significant excitement for a pet.
 A cat may grow territorial and attack the reflection or flee, while a dog may start barking and attempt to interact.

-Should You Cover Your Mirror at Night?
+Should You Cover A Mirror at Night?

 Cover the surface before attempting to sleep, and you’ll likely have a more restful night.
-The same applies to other reflective services, such as TV screens.
+The same applies to other reflective services, like TV screens.

-If the mirror is small, a scarf or item of clothing like a sweater will usually do the trick.
-Larger or full-length mirrors will need something equally substantial as cover, such as a bath towel or coat.
+If the mirror is small, a scarf or item of clothing like a sweater will work.
+Large or full-length mirrors will need something equally substantial as a cover, like a bath towel or coat.